 How I made the pact with the devil; that is what you want to know, isn’t it—- prurient interest.
 The devil comes as an angel of light.
 Once someone told me that Yassar Arafat was the devil.
 I laughed at that stupidity.
 That is, just, what the devil wants you to think: that he is some ugly, Muslim terrorist.
 No, the devil is anything but an ugly Muslim terrorist.
 The devil is anything you want him to be.
 Remember that.

 When I was dead, the devil had easy pickings.
-The devil likes to circle and attack.
+The devil likes to circle before he attacks.
 I remember the moment when the fog pulled me in.
 The fog immovable became my constant companion, not that I wanted him.
 He was my captor.
 He wanted to be my friend.
 I came to want him, too,in a way.
 He made me do strange things, things that had no bearing on who I was.
 He didn’t like that I asked that question, cared about it—— banal trivialities.

 I must have an angel because I should have died a thousand times.
 My angel must be on the ball like I used to be.
 I am still here, but I am half covered by a blanket which suffocates my head, so that my lips turn blue.
 You wouldn’t notice, unless you looked closely.
 What do I want to say?
 Make the fog break you before you go with him willingly.
 Don’t trust him.
 Make him die, if it comes down to it, and never, ever, ever, ever feel sorry.